shivanshuag/shivanshuag.github.io/_drafts/porting.md

 share: true
 ---

-When

-On a first look at a drupal 8 module, it all looks so scary and so different.
-So many questions like - why are there so many files and directories in this module?
-Why the hell are namespaces used in so many places?
-Where are all the familiar hooks and what are these .yml files for? come to mind.
-Adding to this is the constant metion of the big time changes in the drupal architecture with the inclusion of Symfiny and Twig everywhere on the web.
+I am porting a drupal 7 module named [securesite](https://drupal.org/project/securesite) to drupal 8 as a part of Google Summer Of Code.
+This is my first port in a series of posts that I plan to write during this period.

+One look at a drupal 8 module is enough to make you realize that there have been some major changes in its architecture.
+If you observe closely, you will find ample use of OOP constructs, .yml files, and a directory structure totally different form its drupal 7 counterpart.
+There is enough mention about the big changes in drupal 8 on the web to scare anyone.
 With this series of posts, I aim to simplify this process of porting a module to drupal 8 for everyone - new to drupal of already experienced in drupal 7.
 I will also clarify some of the less documented things about drupal 8 which perplexed me while porting.

+**Development Environment**

 First step is to set up the development environment for the project.
-My preferred IDE is phpstorm which has excellent Drupal support.
+I prefer [phpstorm](www.jetbrains.com/phpstorm/) IDE, even though it is not free, due to its excellent drupal support.
 The following link explains how to set up phpstorm for drupal module development -https://drupal.org/node/1962108.
-Currently, drupal 8 support is avaliable in phpstorm-eap.
+Currently, drupal 8 support is avaliable in [phpstorm-eap](http://confluence.jetbrains.com/display/PhpStorm/PhpStorm+Early+Access+Program).

+**Namespaces and autoloading**
 The concepts of PHP namespaces and PSR-0 standards are very lucidly explained by [effulgentsia](https://drupal.org/user/78040) in http://effulgentsia.drupalgardens.com/content/drupal-8-hello-oop-hello-world.
 Reading above removes a lot of confusion about so many directories and files in the module and use of namespaces.